firmai/snowde.github.io/_posts/2017-12-16-let's-settle-on-correlation.md

 At each step, a person can infer causation although you can almost always go causally deeper and wider.
 Yes, smoking cigarettes cause cancer, wow in fact inhaling any smoke causes cancer, wow actually the inhalation of PM2.5 causes cancer, wow a specific type of PM2.5 causes cancer, wow some people seem to have a genetic proclivity in getting lung cancer while inhaling a specific type of PM2.5.
 Hmm there seems to also be a relational causal relationship.

 Causation is a threat because it leave us with a feeling of unquestionable satisfaction.

 Instead of stoping at a whiff of causation we could come to the conclusion that cigarettes can be manufactured without any harmful VOCs or more specifically PM2.5 Formaldehyde particles.

 In which a potential future study might show that cigarettes sans above ingredients are not statistically likely to lead to lung cancer.
-Imagine vaping[^2] in the 90s.
+With all this knowledge vaping[^2] could've kicked off in the 90s.

 Clearly all these things are associated with lung cancer, some more than others.
 It is up to the reasearcher or scientific consensus to arbitarily clamp causality at some point.
 For the above example, it is clamped at, "smoking cigarettes causes lung cancer".